galaxyproject/training-material/topics/fair/tutorials/ro-crate-galaxy-best-practices/tutorial.md

 > <agenda-title></agenda-title>
 >
-> In this tutorial, you will learn how to create a git repo, and begin working with it.
+> In this tutorial, you will learn about the best practices that the Galaxy community has created for workflows.
 >
 > 1. TOC
 > {:toc}